 - Ask for information about the audience and goal and theme for the episode.

 - Listen to a podcast episode from the show to get a feel for it.

 - Send the host a short bio ahead of time to use to introduce you.
 Make sure your website it in the bio.
 This is the one part of the episode you control.

 - Prepare & practice your elevator pitch for the end of the episode.

 - Don’t expect the interviewer to have read your book.

 - Invest in a good microphone.
 Your built-in mic will make you sound like an amateur and will reduce future interview opportunities.
 This could be the second best investment you make.
 I recommend the Audio Technica ATR2100-USB (Affiliate Link).
-A cheaper option is the Logitech H390.

 - Make sure you are using the most recent version of Skype